Brown-University-Library/bell/README.md

     - after creates, confirm a re-run of `foundation/acc_num_to_pid.py` results in zero non-pid matches.
         - note that this re-run will update, as it should, `e__accession_number_to_pid_dict.json` -- the dict of accession-numbers-to-pids.
-    - status: in-process
-    - status: done 2016-05-06
+    - status: done 2017-07-03
-    - reran status of `foundation/acc_num_to_pid.py`: done 2016-05-09 -- now, appropriately, shows no accession-numbers without bdr pids.
-    - done again 2016-05-19 after newly-found additions
-    - reran status of `foundation/acc_num_to_pid.py`: done 2016-05-19 -- now, appropriately, shows no accession-numbers without bdr pids.
+        - also reran prep scripts to confirm that all accession-numbers have bdr pids

 - make image-filename to data dct
     - produces a dct and then json file like: